 Recommended (Not Required before Module 1)

-- Attend a 40-day Online Mantra Group with Anandra and successfully complete 40 days of mantra practice (included in your Module 1 fee – please email email@example.com for the next start dates.) – OR – Receive a private session with Anandra and do a custom 40-day personal mantra practice.
+- Attend a 40-day Online Mantra Group with Anandra or one of the Teaching Assistants and successfully complete 40 days of mantra practice (plus a $5 registration fee – please email firstname.lastname@example.org for the next start dates.) – OR – Receive a private session with one of the Teaching Assistants and do a custom 40-day personal mantra practice.